All posts by Allyson Locke, M.S., OTR/L

 Visual Perceptual Skills-4

-Therapists surveyed indicated that evaluating a student’s motor performance as well as visual perceptual skills were critical aspects of the handwriting assessment process.
+Therapists surveyed indicated that evaluating a student’s motor performance as well as visual perceptual skills was a critical aspect of the handwriting assessment process.
 Sensory, environmental, and psychosocial factors were also identified as areas to include when assessing a student’s handwriting.

 Helpful Hints & Suggestions for Evaluating Handwriting

-• Include both a near point and far point copy tasks .
+• Include both a near-point and far-point copy task.

-• When observing a child writing, position yourself for an optimal view of the student writing hand.
+• When observing a child writing, position yourself for an optimal view of the student’s writing hand.

 • Eliminate distraction.

-• Have grips, different seating options, adaptative paper, and a variety of writing tools available to try.
+• Have grips, different seating options, adaptive paper, and a variety of writing tools available to try.

 • Have letter strips available for visual reference.